 Sure, I look forward to eating turkey at Thanksgiving Dinner.
 Know what I look forward to even more?

-Turning the leftovers into even more delicious turkey dinners to enjoy all weekend long!
+Turning the Thanksgiving leftovers into even more delicious turkey dinners to enjoy all weekend long!

-Cooked turkey is a deliciously easy starting point for dozens of meals, like Turkey Noodle Soup, sandwiches and salads.
+Cooked turkey is a deliciously easy starting point for dozens of meals, like Turkey Noodle Soup, turkey hand pies, and salads.
 The recipe I’m sharing today is a new favorite that’s definitely going to be on the menu every post-Thanksgiving weekend from now on: Turkey Cheddar Sliders.

 Sliced turkey piled onto sweet Hawaiian rolls, topped with cheese and baked to create a pan of small sandwiches perfect for pulling apart to share.